The easiest way to search for a person in Dimensions is to use the "Researcher" filter.

-The easiest way to search for a person in Dimensions is to use the "Researcher" filter on the left side of the page.
-Simply select the researcher filter, and then either select the person you are interested in by clicking "Limit to" next to their name, or, if their name does not appear in the list, click "more" and type the name you are looking for.
+In the left column, select the Researcher filter.
+Then either select the researcher you are interested in by selecting Limit to next to their name, or, if their name does not appear in the list, select more and type the name you are looking for.
 This will present you with options matching your search.
-Click "Limit to" to see results only associated with that person.
+Select Limit to to see results only associated with that researcher.

 I see multiple copies of the same name in the list.
 How do I know which one to choose?

 In many cases, the current affiliation of the researcher is displayed alongside the name in the researcher filter type-ahead.
 This enables you to select the name with the affiliation you are expecting if there are many versions of the same name in the list.